Hijras Are Welcome Among the Men at This Mosque in Delhi's Rangpuri

 Masjid Syed Gauhar Ali Shah Qadeem is a mosque frequented by travellers.
 In Delhi’s Rangpuri near India’s biggest international airport on a Friday afternoon, the mostly-tranquil white and green structure remains abuzz with the bustle of visitors, shopkeepers and locals who gather here for the prayers.
 After performing their wudu, most worshippers sit in the courtyard with two trees in the centre and temporary plastic toilets, PVC water tanks and clothes drying on a rope on the sidelines.

 With typical minarets, loudspeakers and beggars, the mosque is not different from any other mosque in India, except the fact among the faithful are transgender people who assemble here every Friday to pray among mostly male worshippers.
-While the Koran condemns homosexuality, Muslim hijras have historically had a much more nuanced and complicated relationship with Islam in South Asia.
+While the mainstream Islamic interpretations condemn homosexuality, Muslim hijras have historically had a much more nuanced and complicated relationship with Islam in South Asia.

 While some worshippers at the Rangpuri mosque welcome Natasha, Diya and Joba —transgender women living in Mahipalpur—others are slightly taken aback by seeing them in their midst.
 Clad in kurta pajamas and sporting colourful keffiyeh among mostly white skullcaps, the trio are among the 20-odd transgender people who come to the 68-year-old mosque to offer Jumma Namaz, the holiest weekly prayer for Muslims.